 Review of locking procedures, as described in Reasons for Denial #8 and #9

 IRTPprovides for various reasons for which a registrar may deny a transfer including reason for denial #8 - The transfer was requested within 60 days of the creation date as shown in the registry Whois record for the domain name, and #9 - A domain name is within 60 days (or a lesser period to be determined) after being transferred (apart from being transferred back to the original Registrar in cases where both Registrars so agree and/or where a decision in the dispute resolution process so directs).
 "Transferred" shall only mean that an inter-registrar transfer has occurred in accordance with the procedures of this policy.

-The WG reviewed these specific reasons for denial as prescribed in the charter question and concluded that [TO BE COMPLETED].
+The WG reviewed these specific reasons for denial as prescribed in the charter question and specifically discussed whether reason for denial #9 should also apply to a change of registrant, i.e. following a change of registrant, it should not be possible to initiate a change of registrar for a 60-day time period.
+As explained below in further detail, the WG has not taken a final decision yet on whether such a restriction should apply, and if so, what form it should take.